NBISweden/Knox-ePouta/reports/tryggve.md

 We sat up a test project that runs on Knox (in Sweden), and uses Epouta's virtual machines (VMs in Finland) to extend the list of compute nodes.
-The main limitation is the disk accesses, i.e. the network file system (NFS) (cf. the last test).
+The main limitation is the disk access, i.e. the network file system (NFS) (cf. the last test).

 The two workflows we tested already run on `milou` at Uppmax, and therefore use `slurm`.
 We instantiated 3 compute nodes on Knox and 3 in Epouta.
 After we installed all the dependencies for those workflows on the compute nodes, we distributed the compute nodes in slurm partitions as follows.

 Moreover, when a task from the workflow only requires one node, we were interested in finding out if the first node on the slurm